Progressive Discipline: Policy & Tips (+ Free Sample)

 If you give a verbal warning, you don’t simply tell the employee to change or leave.
 Your goal is to provide direction to the employee to help them improve.
 Managers need to discuss the issue with employees and ask how they can help them resolve the issue.
 It is also crucial for the manager to define clearly what steps the employee must take to improve their performance or behavior.

-For example, if an employee has been late three days in one week, the manager should address the tardiness with the employee and ask how they can help.
-Managers should avoid asking about medical or family issues but ask why the employee is tardy.
+For example, in dealing with excessive tardiness, if an employee has been late three days in one week, the manager should address it with the employee and ask how they can help.
+Managers should avoid asking about medical or family issues—but ask why the employee is tardy.
 Together, the manager and employee can work to address and correct the problem.
 This can be easier with a clear attendance policy in place.

 Step 2: Written Warning